jkklee/pymysql-pool/README.md

 total 50000 finish within 6.968s.
 7175.65 queries per second, avg 0.14 ms per query
 ```
-As we can see that one time `get` plus `return` operation takes only 0.01ms.
+As we can see that one time `get` plus `return` operation only takes about 0.01ms.

 ## Note
 1. We should always use either the close() method or Context Manager Protocol of the connection object.
 Otherwise the pool will exhaust soon.